Sarah Michel, PhD, Named Interim Dean

-University of Maryland, Baltimore (UMB) President Bruce E. Jarrell, MD, FACS, has appointed Sarah Michel, PhD, professor and chair of the Department of Pharmaceutical Sciences and associate dean for graduate programs, interim dean of the University of Maryland School of Pharmacy.
+University of Maryland, Baltimore (UMB) President Bruce E. Jarrell, MD, FACS, has appointed Sarah L.J.
+Michel, PhD, professor and chair of the Department of Pharmaceutical Sciences and associate dean for graduate programs, interim dean of the University of Maryland School of Pharmacy.
 Michel will assume her interim position on June 1, following the stepping down of Natalie D. Eddington, PhD, FAAPS, FCP, on May 31.
 Eddington is returning to her faculty role at the School and will be leading UMB’s new EMBRACE initiative.
 Michel will serve as interim dean as a national search for the next dean of UMSOP is conducted.

 Michel is an internationally recognized leader in the field of metals in medicine.
 Her work has been funded by the National Institutes of Health (NIH), the National Science Foundation (NSF), and U.S. Army Research labs for investigating the roles that metals play in the regulation of chronic inflammation, cancer, and neurodegenerative diseases.
 She has also been active in clinical research through Food and Drug Administration (FDA) grants, and she has been closely involved with the Maryland Center of Excellence in Regulatory Science and Innovation.
 Notably, a recent FDA clinical trial headed by Michel led the FDA to issue new guidance on how generic nanomedicines should be evaluated for approval.
 In addition, she is part of a PSC and School of Dentistry team of researchers funded by the FDA that is investigating the safety of electronic cigarettes.